yangoos57/dataStudy/AWS/SAA_questions/AWS Associate 문제풀이.md

     근거

-    - 맞췄는데 모르는 문제
+    - 문제 : S3 버켓 관련해서 무단으로 환경설정 변화가 발생하는지 추적이 필요함.
+    - AWS Config를 켜놓는다.
 - Q27

     A company is launching a new application and will display application metrics on an Amazon CloudWatch dashboard.
 The company's product manager needs to access this dashboard periodically.
 The product manager does not have an AWS account.
-A solutions architect must provide access to the product manager by following the principle of least privilege.Which solution will meet these requirements?
+A solutions architect must provide access to the product manager by following the principle of least privilege.

+    Which solution will meet these requirements?

     - **A. Share the dashboard from the CloudWatch console.
 Enter the product manager's email address, and complete the sharing steps.
 Provide a shareable link for the dashboard to the product manager.**
     - B. Create an IAM user specifically for the product manager.
 Attach the CloudWatchReadOnlyAccess AWS managed policy to the user.
 Share the new login credentials with the product manager.
 Share the browser URL of the correct dashboard with the product manager.